IBM/solsa/README.md

 The yaml synthesized by SolSA for context `mycluster` is provided in [helloWorld.yaml](samples/helloWorld.yaml).
-In this yaml, the image name has been replaced with the fully qualified name and the ingress has been generated according to the specification of context `mycluster` in the configuration file.
+In this yaml, the image name has been replaced with the fully qualified name and the ingress has been generated according to the specification of cluster `mycluster` in the configuration file.

 ## More Examples